 Why happiness at work is important

 Are you happy at work?
 Or do you struggle to drag yourself out of bed in the mornings, smacking your alarm clock and begging for snooze after snooze?
-Do you meander to the train station or find yourself slowing down the closer you get to your office?
+Maybe you meander to the train station or find yourself slowing down the closer you get to your office?

 Do you plonk yourself down at your desk and start clock-watching straight away, eager for the end of the day?
 Do you dread Monday morning and live for Friday afternoons?

 It is well documented that happiness at work is important.
-Heck, we’ve even written before about how having fun at work makes good business sense.

 At their lowest point, an employee can even be actively disengaged.
 These poor souls aren’t simply unhappy at work – they actually act out their unhappiness by speaking their distaste, undermining colleagues’ achievements and putting the kibosh on other people’s happiness.
 These are not the kinds of people you want in your company.